edlenox-q/zap-core-help-wiki/HelpAddonsFuzzDialogue.md

 ### Message Processors tab ###

-Message Processors can access and change the fuzzing requests and responses, control the fuzzing process and interact with the ZAP UI.
+Message Processors can access and change the messages being fuzzed, control the fuzzing process and interact with the ZAP UI.

-The following types of message processors are provided by default:

- *  Payload Reflection Detector
- *  Request Content-Length Updater
- *  User message processor

-You can write custom HTTP Message Processor scripts, which allow you to

- *  Obtain the list of payloads
- *  Stop fuzzing
- *  Increase the error count
- *  Send new messages
- *  Add messages to the Results tab\[link\]
- *  Set custom ‘state’ messages in the [Fuzzer tab][]
- *  Raise alerts
+The message processors available depend on the type of message being fuzzed, this add-on includes the [default HTTP Messages processors][].

 Add-ons can also define additional payload generators.